 If you are like most executives I talk to, the honest answer is somewhere between "not sure" and "never."
 And that is not because you lack intelligence or ambition.
 It is because the AI landscape in 2026 is genuinely overwhelming.
 There are thousands of tools, new models shipping every month, and a constant stream of vendors promising that their platform will transform your business.
 Meanwhile, your board expects an AI strategy, your team is already using ChatGPT on their own, and you are stuck trying to separate the signal from an extraordinary amount of noise.

 The solution is not another tool.
 It is not another course.
-It is having a thinking partner who understands both AI and business well enough to help you make decisions that stick.
+It is having a thinking partner who understands both AI and business well enough to help you make decisions that stick, and who will get in the work with you instead of handing you a deck.

 That is what AI coaching for executives is.
-And in this guide, I will walk you through exactly what it looks like, who it is for, and how to know if it is the right move for you.
+And in this guide, I will walk you through exactly what it looks like, how it differs from the traditional leadership coaching you may already know, who it is for, and how to know if it is the right move for you.

 What you will walk away with: